 PolyCase: PolyCase is scheduled to be coming out with a new 10mm load firing a 91-grain copper and polymer bullet, rated at a scary 1,800 fps out of the barrel.
 I used several hundred rounds of this new ammo during PolyCase’s testing phase, and it’s accurate and consistent, with no feeding or ejection problems.

 Many more 10mm ammunition brands and pistols are available today, too, and I expect a good number of new entries in coming years.
 Yes, it’s a great time to be a fan of the 10mm.
 Jump in now, before the 10mm waters get too crowded!

-Editor’s Note: This article is an excerpt from the September 2017 issue of Gun Digest the Magazine.
+Editor's Note: This article is an updated excerpt from Gun Digest the Magazine.